GYG-be/gyg-be.github.io/ReadingList.md

 20. Appreciate art for the art's sake (not necessarily because you like it or it pleases you); listen to music for the music's sake
 21. Learn new databases, concurrency frameworks, languages, RT/FT/security kernels for operating systems
 22. Pay attention to LARGER news stories while ignoring MOST of the news; learn a few languages that might really matter ...
 Mandarin, Russian, English
-23. Enjoy history, biography, philosophy
+23. Enjoy history, biography, philosophy, political economy, social choice theory
 24. Cooking, food, agriculture, soils, gardening, microbrewing, opengermplasm
 25. Do not ignore pop culture, fashion, counterculture ... and of course, [what are the biggest things that are happening in the workplace or work culture right now](http://www.forbes.com/sites/joshbersin/2015/03/13/culture-why-its-the-hottest-topic-in-business-today/)?

-# Political economics and social choice theory
-If you want to understand government, you need to ask the fundamental questions ...
-[Bastiat](http://bastiat.org/en/the_law.html#SECTION_G004) was doing this a LONG TIME ago ... but some of us are still trying to work on [overcoming naivete when it comes to government](https://medium.com/@AngrBodhisattva/around-6-30-a-m-on-november-4-1979-in-tehran-4e086e412d9d).

 # Git foundations and the Githubification of the professional devops world

-# Social Production or Commons-Based Peer Production (CBPP)
+- Social Production or Commons-Based Peer Production (CBPP)

 # Blockchain and Bitcoin